-Non-compliance:

-1. Description of non-compliance:

-It was observed during facility visit that wastages were kept without segregation in open space though there was designated wastage area available.

-NC against ETI/Additional Elements

-NC against Local Law

-Local law and/or ETI/Additional Elements requirement:

-In accordance with Bangladesh Labour Law 2006, Section-54 & ETI Base Code-10B-2.2

-Effective arrangements shall be made in every establishment for the disposal of wastes and effluents due to the manufacturing process carried on therein & the supplier should be aware of and comply with their end clients' environmental requirements.
+Non-compliance: Description of non-compliance: Noted during facility visit that wastes are kept without segregation outside of the factory Objective evidence observed: building.
+1.Facility visit ☐ NC against ETI/Additional Elements ⊠ NC against Local Law Local law and/or ETI/Additional Elements requirement: In accordance with Bangladesh Labour Law 2006, Section-54 Effective arrangements shall be made in every establishment for the disposal of wastes and effluents due to the manufacturing process carried on therein & the supplier should be aware of and comply with their end clients' environmental requirements.
+Recommended corrective action: It is agreed by the facility management that they would keep all wastes with proper segregation.
+Corrective Action Time Frame: 30 days.

 Objective evidence observed:

+Not applicable

+Tvot applicable